 Robert Knight is known throughout England as the paragon duke.
 Attempting to overcome his mother's legacy as the Hawscliffe Harlot, he tries to live his life by a certain moral code.
-In spite of his best efforts though, he could not seem to help falling for the beautiful young wife of his father's old friend.
-Seeing first-hand the destruction of infidelity, Robert had always kept their relationship purely platonic, but he cannot help being devastated when Lucy is tragically found dead.
-Robert does not believe that her death is the accident it seems, and when her widower reveals a suspicion that his nephew and heir, Dolph Breckinridge is responsible, Robert is happy to take the lead in seeking justice for the elderly earl.
+In spite of his best efforts though, he couldn't help falling for the beautiful young wife of his father's old friend.
+Seeing first-hand the destruction of infidelity, Robert had always kept their relationship purely platonic, but he is still devastated when Lucy is tragically found dead.
+Robert does not believe that her death is the accident it seems, and when her widower reveals a suspicion that his nephew and heir, Dolph Breckinridge, is responsible, Robert is happy to take the lead in seeking justice for the elderly earl.
 Burning with a need for revenge himself, Robert sets about looking for a way to prove Dolph's involvement.

 Lovely Belinda Hamilton is the object of Dolph's obsession, so much so that he has ruined her life in hopes that she will eventually have no choice but to turn to him.
 Because of Dolph's machinations, Belinda has lost her home to creditors, her beloved father is in debtor's prison, and after loosing her job at a girl's finishing school, she has been reduced to selling oranges on the street by day and mending shirts by night just to scrape out a meager living.
-Although men sometimes lewdly proposition her, Bel's dignity and virtue are still intact, and she plans to keep it that way.
-However, Bel's compassion for others in need, leads her to spend some of her money on shoes for a pair of street urchins that she had befriended, leaving her short on funds to pay her father's prison fees.
-When she approaches the warden to ask for an extension, he seems amenable and even offers her a ride home in his carriage.
-Knowing that it isn't exactly proper, but not wishing to anger the warden into causing trouble for her father, Bel accepts.
-Later that evening, while returning from delivering her mending, Bel is accosted on the darkened street and brutally raped.
+Although men sometimes lewdly proposition her, Bel's dignity and virtue have remained intact.
+However, Bel's compassion for others in need, leaves her short on funds to pay her father's prison fees.
+When she approaches the warden to ask for an extension, he seems amenable and even offers her a ride home.
+Not wishing to anger the warden into causing trouble for her father, Bel reluctantly accepts, only to be accosted later that evening on the darkened street and brutally raped.
 Walking around in a daze, she is mistaken for a drunken prostitute and taken to a charitable mission.
 At the suggestion of a fellow resident there, Bel decides to take the only course of action she can think of to maintain her independence, becoming a courtesan.
 With her virtue now gone, she feels she has nothing left to loose, and perhaps if she is lucky, she will find a man who truly will be her protector.
 Filled with righteous indignation, Bel can think of no better way to get revenge on Dolph, the man who put her in this situation, than to show him that she prefers to be another man's mistress over being his wife.

 After a few weeks of training from the most infamous courtesan in London, Bel becomes the new toast of the demimonde.
 While attending a party where Belinda is present, Robert can't help but notice the beauty or the way that Dolph seems to think he owns her.
 Knowing that Bel is Dolph's Achilles heel, Robert makes her an offer she can't refuse, act the part of his mistress in name only in hopes of manipulating a confession from Dolph about his involvement in Lucy's death.
 Still fearful of sharing a man's bed and knowing of Robert's honorable reputation, Bel eagerly accepts his proposition.
 The only problem is that their arrangement is only temporary, and the more time Bel spends in Robert's company, the more she realizes that he is the protector of her dreams and wants to stay with him as long as possible.
 She decides to set about using her newly learned courtesan skills to seduce him, so he will keep her even after their contract has ended.
 Bel exhibits an air of innocence for a woman who is supposedly so worldly, not to mention she is capable, intelligent, vibrant and compassionate, all qualities which Robert finds irresistible.
 Soon, what began as a seduction, turns into deep feelings of love for both of them, but Bel still harbors all the secrets of her past which threaten to ruin their budding relationship.
 As each secret is slowly revealed, Robert seems up to the challenge, but even if he can overlook everything, Bel knows that a real future between a duke and courtesan is all but impossible.